 AdWords Express has no activation fee.
 There may be a minimum transaction amount when you make a manual payment ($10 in the U.S.).

 It's important to choose a budget that you're comfortable with.
 AdWords Express will use that budget to help you get the most high-quality clicks possible.

 With AdWords Express, you set an average daily budget, which we’ll multiply by the number of days in the month to come up with your maximum monthly budget:

 - Average daily budget X Number of days in the month = Maximum monthly budget

 Your daily budget is an average, which means that the amount that your account spends each day can vary.
 This is because the popularity of your ad may change on any given day.
 But, don’t worry -- the total amount that you spend in a month won't exceed your maximum monthly budget.

 When you create your AdWords Express ad, we’ll recommend average daily budgets based on the average click volume for your business type and your location.
 But of course, you can always specify your own average daily budget.
-You can also try the AdWords Express budgeting tool to see recommended budgets for your location and business category.Budgeting for multiple ads and locations
+You can also try the AdWords Express budgeting tool to see recommended budgets for your location and the type of product or service your business offers.Budgeting for multiple ads and locations